McModknower/McModknower.github.io/minecraft/crash-database.md

 [13:02:59] [main/ERROR]: Missing or unsupported mandatory dependencies:
 	Mod ID: 'forge', Requested by: 'presencefootsteps', Expected range: '[47.2.19,)', Actual version: '47.2.0'
 ```

+### `java.lang.NullPointerException: Cannot invoke "net.fabricmc.fabric.api.renderer.v1.Renderer.meshBuilder()" because the return value of "net.fabricmc.fabric.api.renderer.v1.RendererAccess.getRenderer()" is null`
+You have sodium but not indium, and some other mod (like continuity) needs indium to work if sodium is installed.
+Fix it by installing indium.

 ### mixin errors
 `org.spongepowered.asm.mixin.transformer.throwables.MixinTransformerError: An unexpected critical error was encountered`